Kuwohi: Description

-The Southern Appalachian spruce-fir forest which covers Clingmans Dome occurs only at the highest elevations in the southeastern United States, and has more in common with forests at northern latitudes than with the forests in the adjacent valleys.
-Clingmans Dome stands prominently above the surrounding terrain, rising nearly 5000 ft from base to summit.
-The forest on and around Clingmans Dome has experienced a large die-off of Fraser fir caused by the non-native insect, balsam woolly adelgid.
+The Southern Appalachian spruce–fir forest that covers Kuwohi occurs only at the highest elevations in the Southeastern United States and has more in common with forests at northern latitudes than with the forests in the adjacent valleys.
+Kuwohi stands prominently above the surrounding terrain, rising nearly 5000 ft from base to summit.
+The forest on and around Kuwohi has experienced a large die-off of Fraser fir caused by non-native insect balsam woolly adelgid.